top of page

 Method:

-2. Line and grease a 2lb loaf tin.
+2. Line and grease a 2lb loaf tin with baking parchment.

 3. In a medium sized pan put the butter, soft dark brown sugar, black treacle and golden syrup.
 On a medium heat stir until everything is melted and the sugar has dissolved.
 Set aside to cool for 10-15 minutes.